-Admission to program: Becoming a student at Mid-Atlantic Christian University is the beginning of the process for becoming an elementary teacher.
-The next step is to be accepted into the Teach Preparation (Teacher Prep) Program.
+Admission to Teacher Preparation Program: Becoming a student at Mid-Atlantic Christian University is the beginning of the process for becoming an elementary teacher.
+The next step is to be accepted into the Teacher Preparation (Teacher Prep) Program.

 Formal admission to the Teacher Prep/Licensure program usually occurs by the end of the sophomore year.
-Students must submit a portfolio to the director of elementary education.
-When the completed portfolio is submitted, the director will determine if all requirements have been met and then advise the university registrar that the student has met the prerequisites.
+Students must submit to the director of elementary education the evidences for admission to the program.
+When the appropriate evidences have been submitted, the director will advise the university registrar that the student has met the prerequisites.
 Students will then be able to register for upper level education courses.

-The portfolio must include the following and will only be evaluated when all requirements are included:
+The evidences must include the following and will only be evaluated when all requirements are included: